 They showed me where to put my stuff, and where to find rubber boots.

-First job was cleaning the lion cages with one of the zoo keepers.
+First job volunteering in Costa Rica was cleaning the lion cages with one of the zoo keepers.
 Tired lions in the outdoor area were barely looking up as we scrubbed the floor and rinsed lion poop out of their shelter.

 Rosa, my host mum for this week, saved me from starving through the day with her quick delivery of rice, beans and plátano frito (fried plantain).
 Pura vida!
 Pure life!
 That’s what the Ticos say.

 Re-energized I worked through my afternoon task of picking good bananas from a huge banana pile and storing them in large bags, watching out for snakes that use the banana mountain to hide in.
 Follow-on job was to cut bananas including peel into slices, two buckets were needed for hungry tapirs and monkeys.